IsaiasPaulinoSoares/IsaiasPaulinoSoares/README.md

 <br />

-Hi, I'm [Isaias Paulino Soares], a passionate self-taught DevOps and a freelance software engineer from Brazil.
+Hi, I'm Isaias Paulino Soares, a passionate self-taught DevOps and a freelance software engineer from Brazil.
 My passion for software lies with dreaming up ideas and making them come true.
 I take great care in the experience, architecture, not only in development but in Continuous Integration and Continuous Development.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love learning and getting new challenges.